 Students can choose two electives from among a variety of courses offered across the university.
 A current list of approved electives can be found here.

-Students are also expected to attend the STPP Lecture Series generally held on weekdays between 4-6 p.m.
+Students are also expected to attend the STPP Lecture Series.
+There are two lectures a semester, held on Mondays at 4 p.m.

 Gerald R. Ford School Science Policy Community

 MPP students who are interested in science and technology policy, but who are unable to complete the STPP Rackham Certificate requirements due to the double-counting rule, can still join the STPP community and reap its benefits, including internship help, meetings with speakers, STPP social events, and faculty mentoring.
-Upon completion of the three core courses (PubPol 510, 650 and 754) and two STPP-approved elective courses, they will receive a letter from the STPP Director.
-MPP students interested in this opportunity need only contact the STPP Office (4204 Weill Hall, email@example.com) for information and enrollment forms.
+Upon completion of the two core courses (PubPol 510 and 650) and two STPP-approved elective courses, they will receive a letter from the STPP Director.
+MPP students interested in this opportunity need only contact the STPP Office (4204 Weill Hall, [email protected]) for information and enrollment forms.